justinwoo/my-blog-posts/posts/2020-06-27-purescript-on-nix-without-dependency-codegen.md

 Hopefully this has given you some ideas on how you might want to work with your own PureScript projects using Nix and without dependency codegen in your project.

-I'm also now on GitHub Sponsors, so please consider supporting me there <https://github.com/sponsors/justinwoo>.
-If you're a corporate user and would like to have me directly support you, please talk to your manager about becoming a Corporate sponsor on GitHub sponsors.
-Thanks!

 ## Links

 * Psc-Package-Nix: <https://github.com/justinwoo/psc-package-nix>